BitCrackers/AmongUsMenu/README.md

 3. Commit your changes (`git commit -am 'Add some fooBar'`)
 4. Push to the branch (`git push origin feature/fooBar`)
 5. Create a new Pull Request

+## Broken Features (as of now)
+Exiting vent does not show up on replay (can be fixed by properly hooking Vent_ExitVent) Random crashes in the middle of nowhere (can be fixed by properly updating il2cpp_types.h)

 ## Added/Changed Features
 Settings Tab: